vishalvoid/mobile-otp-validation-using-nodejs/README.md

-# Send and verify sms using Expressjs and Mongodb
+# Send and verify sms using Node.js Express.js Mongo & Fast2SMS

-create `.env` in your project root
+create `config/config.env` in your project root

 ```